Holidays; 5 +1 tips to not let them spoil

 In fact, it would be even better to have multiple backups - you could have one in the cloud and another on an external drive.

-For those who want an extra layer of security, it would be a good idea to encrypt them your.
-This applies to both your backups and the data you already have on your devices, as if a device is stolen, it will be difficult for fraudsters to take advantage of it.
+For those who want an extra level of security, it might be a good idea to encrypt your data.
+This applies to both your backups and the data you already have on your devices, as if a device is stolen, fraudsters will find it difficult to exploit it.

 Last but not least, never forget to install the latest official updates on your devices, as they contain security fixes that help keep your device and your data protected.